jonthulu/ah-sdk-angular/README.md

 grunt actionheroSDKAngular
 ```

-OPTIONS
+### Options
+Options available when generating the services file(s).

+### output
+Type: `String` *Required

-* output: (Required) The path to the directory in which generate the file(s).
+The path to the directory in which generate the file(s).
 If serviceOutput is set, only the Angular module file will go here.

+### serviceOutput
+Type: `String|Null` *Optional

-* serviceOutput: (Optional) The path to the directory in which to generate the Angular service/factory files.
+The path to the directory in which to generate the Angular service/factory files.
 Skipped if singleFile is true.
+Defaults to null.

+### version
+Type: `String` *Optional

-* version: (Optional) The action version to use (can be either 'latest' or a number like 1.0 or 2.3).
+The action version to use (can be either 'latest' or a number like 1.0 or 2.3).
 If the given version cannot be found, the latest version is used.
+Defaults to 'latest'.

+### singleFile
+Type: `Boolean` *Optional

-* singleFile: (Optional) If true, will generate a single file instead of one for each model.
+If true, will generate a single file instead of one for each model.
-* wrap: (Optional) If true, each file will be wrapped in a javascript function wrapper.
 Defaults to false.

+### wrap
+Type: `Boolean` *Optional

+If true, each file will be wrapped in a javascript function wrapper.
+Defaults to false.

+### moduleName
+Type: `String` *Optional

-* moduleName: (Optional) The name of the angular module (defaults to ahServices).
+The name of the angular module (defaults to ahServices).

+### Sending options to Grunt
 Options format when calling grunt is `:output:version:singleFile:wrap`.
 ```shell
 grunt actionheroSDKAngular:/tmp:1.0:true:true